 The lower part of the sanctuary, which floods during rainy seasons, is made up of sections of cane forest and grasslands.
 Numerous amphibian species can flourish in the Sohagibarwa wildlife sanctuary area because it provides a variety of habitats, such as marshes, woodlands, agricultural fields, and temporary and permanent lentic water bodies.
-The current study was conducted between June and November of 2023 and 2024, encompassing the pre-monsoon, monsoon, and post-monsoon seasons in succession.
-Every possible habitat was sought by visiting each range.
+The current study was conducted between June to November of 2023 and 2024, encompassing the premonsoon, monsoon, and post-monsoon seasons in succession.
+Every possible habitat was sought by visiting each range of the sanctuary.